JonasJurczok/maven101/tasks/index.md

 Every single task will deal with one specific aspect of maven.
 In the repository you checked out there is a folder named `tasks` that contains folders for the individual tasks themselves.
-If you think the task is completed just run a maven clean verify -PtaskX in the root of the project.
+If you think the task is completed just run a `mvn clean verify -PtaskX` in the **root** of the checked out project.
 If everything goes well the corresponding task page (as well as the maven build) will give you feedback.

 Also you will find a couple of `*.md` files in the task directories.
 They are used to generate this website so just